Kings Cross to Liverpool Street via 13 stations walk

 - At the bottom of the escalator, double back on yourself and then turn right to exit the station at its northern end, emerging into Tooley Street.
 Cross the road into Hayes Galleria.

-- When you get to the riverbank there is a fine view of the City and Customs House (see paragraph 117 above) across the river, and you are at the prow of HMS Belfast.
+- When you get to the riverbank there is a fine view of the City and Customs House (see paragraph 121) across the river, and you are at the prow of HMS Belfast.
 Turn right along the riverbank.

 - Ships are the largest mechanical objects created by man, but they are rarely preserved.
 Great liners and warships inevitably end up at the breaker's yard.
 Think of the Second World War and how many navy ships must have been built to serve in it: how many are left now?
 It is this that makes HMS Belfast special.
 Launched in 1939, she served throughout the Second World War and Korean War.
 After decommissioning in 1963, there was a move to preserve her, but the government declined to put up the money, so an independent trust was formed.
 She came to her current mooring in 1971 and is now part of the Imperial War Museum.
-Despite her immense size, she is actually only a "light cruiser".
-It is said her guns, which have a range of 14 miles, are trained on South Mimms Services on the A1M.
+Despite her size, she is actually only a "light cruiser".
+Her guns have a range of 11.5 miles (14 miles at a push), enough to hit anywhere in Greater London from her current position.
+One or both of the main forward guns are usually trained on Scratchwood Services on the M1 motorway.

 - Carrying on along the river, 170 metres beyond the end of the Belfast you pass the globular City Hall.